Economy & Finance

 - For regular payments such as rent and utility bills the British prefer to use standing orders and direct debits.

 - In times of online shopping, alternative payment methods such as PayPal, Google Wallet, and Apple Pay are gaining more and more popularity.

 Most expats prefer to use their credit card for various payments, as it is easy and accepted almost all over the world.
 In the UK, you can use your credits card for various purchases.
 However, not everything can be paid for that way and some companies and institutions might require you to choose a different method of payment altogether.
 In this article, we will introduce you to the most popular payment methods in the UK.

-Although it may seem a little antiquated, paying by cheque is still quite popular in the UK, particularly among older folks.
+Although it may seem a little antiquated, paying by check is still quite popular in the UK, particularly among older folks.
 However, the use of this payment method has drastically declined since the early 1990s, due to the popularity of other methods of payment.
-While about 4 billion cheques had been processed in 1990, this number dropped to only one billion in 2006.
+Nonetheless, around 500 million checks were written in 2015 which shows that paying by check is still a valued payment method.

-If you receive a cheque as payment, you can take it to your bank and ask them to pay the money into your account.
-However, cheques are not cleared instantly and it may take a while until you receive the money.
+If you receive a check as payment, you can take it to your bank and ask them to pay the money into your account.
+However, checks are not cleared instantly and it may take a while until you receive the money.
 One of the bigger downsides of this payment method is that it is prone to fraud.
-This is why you should always be especially careful when using cheques.
+This is why you should always be especially careful when using checks.